 5. Survey Your Scripts: Gather Up Your Medications

 Now is the perfect time to take an inventory of your medicine cabinet!
-Nearly 9 in 10 adults 65 years and older report they are currently taking prescription medications.4 As we age, our prescription usage certainly increases (hooray for trusty pill organizers!).
+Nearly 9 in 10 adults 65 years and older report they are currently taking prescription medications and over one-third of older adults take at least 5!4 As we age, our prescription usage certainly increases (hooray for trusty pill organizers!).
 Whether you're considering adding a prescription drug plan to Original Medicare or prefer to have one rolled into a Part C plan, it's crucial to ensure your medications are covered.
 Your first step is gathering all your prescriptions — note the brand name (and generic version if available), dosage, quantity, and frequency.
 You'll also want to compile the amount you currently pay per prescription and the pharmacy that fills your scripts.
 The Medicare Plan Finder tool makes it easy to compare prescription plans and drug costs.
 Simply enter each drug name and applicable details into the plan finder to see the plan's drug costs.

 Insider Tip: For an in-depth look at prescription drug coverage and how to fill in the gaps, check out our Medicare Part D guide.